wajeht/wajeht.github.io/index.md

 A simple powerlifting attempt selection calculotr that is written in native technoloy.
 It is designed to take your heaviest lift within 1-2 weeks before the competition, and calculate attempt selection based on that.
 Nothing more, nothing less!

+I've built this app to intend to save some money for athlethes that could not afford to hire coach for meet day handling.
+As well as for some of the athlete that coach.

 *   Calcualte wilks and total
 *   Multi-selection of attemps based on how strong your are on meet day